xeraa/silverstripe-smtp/README.md

 ## Description
-silverstripe-smtp automatically sends emails (e.g. from UserForms) to your provider's or host's SMTP server instead of using PHP's built-in mail() function.
+silverstripe-smtp automatically sends emails (e.g. from UserForms) to your provider's or host's SMTP server instead of using PHP's built-in ``mail()`` function.

-silverstripe-smtp replaces the classic SilverStripe Mailer (using the mail() function) with PHPMailer (http://sourceforge.net/projects/phpmailer/) to send emails via the SMTP protocol to an SMTP server.
+silverstripe-smtp replaces the classic SilverStripe Mailer (using the ``mail()`` function) with PHPMailer (http://sourceforge.net/projects/phpmailer/) to send emails via the SMTP protocol to a local or remote SMTP server.

 When would you use this module:

-* If your provider disabled mail()
+* If your provider disabled ``mail()``
 * If you have troubles sending emails because of the DNS configuration and the way some mail servers discard emails if the domain names don't match
 * If you want to send emails from your local web server without having to install a mail server, using an external SMTP server instead
 * If you want to send encrypted emails (using SSL or TLS protocols)